It’s almost St. Patrick’s Day and that means it’s Jiggs Dinner time! This crockpot meal is as simple as it is delicious.

 Jiggs Dinner (St. Patrick’s Day Corned Beef & Cabbage Boil)

 - 3/4 head Cabbage 3/4 to one full cabbage.
 Cut into large wedges, like a watermelon.
 As much as you can fit in with all the other vegetables.

 - 2 tbsp Yellow Mustard (Or enough to cover brisket)

-- 1 Spice Packet I prefer to wrap in cheese cloth or a tea ball like this one and tie in a bundle.
-I don’t like to chew the spices.
+- 1 Spice Packet I prefer to wrap the spices in cheese cloth or a tea ball like this one and tie in a bundle.
+I don't like to chew the spices.

 - 1 Garlic Coarse chopped, as many cloves as you'd like.
 I used three.

-- 1 can Beer I prefer a light beer.
+- 1 can Lite Beer I prefer a lite beer.

 Add about half the veggies on top of the meat in the crock pot, reserve some for the last hour of cooking.